 Figure 3 - Cumulative ESME model output GB deployments, 2030 - 2050.

-A base scenario without marine energy has also been run in ESME, in order to directly compare the economic dispatch results with the scenario where wave and tidal form part of the electricity mix.
-The table below compares the 2050 deployment results for the two scenarios.
+n The table below compares the 2050 deployment results for the two scenarios.
 It can be seen that the scenario which includes marine energy has less solar PV and less battery storage.